MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/offlineconversion.md

 After the [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md) is set up, wait two hours and then send Bing Ads the [OfflineConversion](../campaign-management-service/offlineconversion.md) data via the [ApplyOfflineConversions](../campaign-management-service/applyofflineconversions.md) operation.
 It can take up to five hours to view conversion data in the Bing Ads reporting.

-> [!NOTE]
-> Not everyone has this feature yet.
-If you don?t, don?t worry.
-It?s coming soon.

 ## Syntax
 ```xml
 <xs:complexType name="OfflineConversion" xmlns:xs="http://www.w3.org/2001/XMLSchema">